Why do so many startup businesses fail? (the elephant in the room)

-- Expanding/scaling too fast, too soon, too much
+- Over-expansion – expanding/scaling too fast, too soon, too much

-- Failing to actually do what you claim your business does.
+- Failing to actually deliver what you claim your business does

-All of that matters of course, but you can still fail even if you address that stuff, and that’s because it leaves an elephant in the room … you.
+However, you can still fail even if you address that stuff, and that’s because it leaves the elephant in the room – you.

 The reason why so many startup businesses fail is often due to things that those nearest and dearest would never dare tell you: “Don’t even think about remortgaging the house for this business idea.
-No one will want a Smart connected toilet seat that reads text messages when you sit on it, and especially not from someone as irritating as you!”
+No one will want a Smart Toilet Seat that reads text messages when you sit on it, and especially not from someone as irritating as you!”

 It’s hard not to confuse being positive, being a go-getter, being enthusiastic, having a glass half-full attitude, etc. with the reality of who you are, but there is no room for sticking your head in the sand in business, particularly if you are spending your life-savings on that business.

-- Did you ask friends and family about your product – they said it’s fantastic, but once launched into the public arena no one is buying it?
+- Did you ask friends and family about your product/service – they said it’s fantastic, but once launched no one is buying it?
 Hmm.

-- Do you not really know what you are doing, so the plan is to just throw your inheritance at the business and hope it turns out well?
+- Were you new to business and unsure how to get started, so the plan was to just throw your inheritance at the business and hope it turned out well?

-- In your desperation to get started, have you signed a lease on a property for a restaurant/shop that is two blocks away from the high street, hoping that people will stumble across it?
+- In your desperation to get started, did you sign a lease on a property for a restaurant/shop that is two blocks away from the high street, hoping that people will stumble across it?